Faylixe/wage/02 - Memory.md

 a CPU or any processing unit that which to access to a memory.
 While investingating over documentation, lot of concept emerge and don't be affraid to admit it, you have sometime no clue about what is it about.
-Opcode, Address bus, instruction set, ALU, ... so many knowledges that at some point in your learning path you probably have seen, but totally forgot has you never manipulate them in a real project, or use it in your daily job.
+Opcode, Address bus, instruction set, ALU, ... so many knowledges that at some point in your learning path you probably have seen, but totally forgot since you never manipulate them in a real project, or use it in your daily job.

 Addressing is one of them, and more generally, how memory is designed in a low level / hardware